 To claim this deduction, you must complete and include with the return Form AS 6042.1 - Deduction for Contributions to Qualified Retirement Plans and Tax on Certain Contributions.
-For additional details, see Regulation No. 8324 of January 9, 2018 and Internal Revenue Circular Letter No. 18-21 of December 31, 2018.
+For additional details, see Regulation No. 8299 of December 18, 2012 and Internal Revenue Circular Letter No. 22-01 of January 14, 2022.

-Line 31 - Deduction for employers who employ handicapped persons
+Line 31 - Deduction for employers who employ handicapped persons and breastfeeding period

-Enter \$400 for each severely handicapped person employed for at least 20 hours per week during 9 months of the taxable year.
+Handicapped persons: Enter \$400 for each severely handicapped person employed for at least 20 hours per week during 9 months of the taxable year.
 The deduction is allowed for a maximum of 5 severely handicapped persons.
 In force regulations of the Vocational Rehabilitation Program of the Department of the Family will be used to determine the severely handicapped condition.